|

 4) Get any strikes?
 Catch any fish?

-7) Papers should include PAC course number and class meeting time (2
+8) Papers should include PAC course number and class meeting days and time (4

 3.